zakinder/IBLISandHisBrother/README.md

 Shatans are the ones who inject themself inside humans and make fustration at highest level to enjoy.

-Tazab are for those who make it happen.
+Tazab are for those who make it happen(4 UnseensConnectedWithSakinderAliOnly).

-## 9999UVMLevelTazab Confirmed 4 Unseens.
+## 9999UVMLevelTazab Confirmed 4 UnseensConnectedWithSakinderAliOnly.
+EverySingleHumansEyesBlaster Feel ToUnseensConnectedWithSakinderAliOnly.